-Void Properties - The Building Surveying team who undertake Refurbishment & Demolition Assessments on undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.
+Void Properties - The Building Surveying team who undertake Refurbishment & Demolition Asbestos Surveys also undertake Domestic Energy Assessment Surveys, Boroscope Surveys for Thermal Insulation & Fire Integrity Assessments to a representative percentage of the void turn over.

-$Site\ Overview\ Page\ 2-This\ section\ is\ included\ to\ aid\ surveying\ \&\ to\ ensure\ comprehensive\ survey\ information\ is\ detailed.$
+Site Overview Page 2 - This section is included to aid surveying & to ensure comprehensive survey information is detailed.

 Term Explanation Property Address Specific Property to which survey relates.
 Surveyed by Relates to P402 trained surveyor.
 Action taken on Project Record what action may have been undertaken to the Asbestos in question.
 E.g. Nothing, Repair, replace, Manage.
 Type of Work to be undertaken Relates to the envisaged type of work that the Asbestos Survey Report will be used to aid.
-This assets the asbestos surveyor to guide his survey methodology & will help the users of this report decide if it is suitable for the work activity being undertaken.
+This assists the asbestos surveyor to guide his survey methodology & will help the users of this report decide if it is suitable for the work activity being undertaken.
 ACM Asbestos Containing Material.
 HSE Notify This highlights if a material normally requires notification to the Health & Safety Executive prior to removal.
 GUIDANCE ONLY.
 Bulk Sample Sample of potential ACM that is representative of the whole.
 Request Sample The item described has not been tested for Asbestos content.
 The item must be presumed to contain asbestos until sampling confirms.
 If work is going to be undertaken in this area sample should be requested prior to work starting.
 Awaiting Results If no results have been detailed then you must not work on these items until you receive further confirmation.
 Extent An estimate of quantity will be given where possible to aid work planning & valuation.
 Labels Materials will be labelled where practical.
 Labelling will be not be undertaken to low risk materials e.g. floor tiles, Textured Coatings etc or where labelling could easily be removed or would cause potential exposure if removed.
-All presumed ACM's will be labelled as "Asbestos" where practical.
+All presumed ACMs will be labelled as "Asbestos" where practical.
 All sampled materials will be labelled with an "Asbestos Sampled" label.